Hottest season on record: Merciless Phoenix heat blasts by all-time monthly, summer milestones

 Among the most significant records:

-- Hottest August and hottest month: August’s average temperature of 99.1 degrees, 1.5 degrees above the previous hottest August, represents the hottest month on record in Phoenix.
+- Hottest August and hottest month: August’s average temperature of 99.1 degrees, 0.8 degrees above the previous hottest August, represents the hottest month on record in Phoenix.
 The blistering average high of 110.7 is the hottest of any month as well.
-Additionally, the 12 nights with low temperatures at or above 90 best the previous August record of eight such nights, set in 2011, for a new August record.
+In addition, the 12 nights with low temperatures at or above 90 best the previous August record of eight such nights, set in 2011, for a new August record.

 - Hottest July and second-hottest month: The average temperature of 98.9 degrees sets a July record, boosted by an average high temperature of 109.8 degrees.
-With 16 instances of nighttime lows 90 degrees or greater, the most of any month, there was little relief to the heat.
+With 16 instances of nighttime lows 90 degrees or greater, the most of any month, there was little relief.

 - Hottest summer: The summer started inauspiciously, with the average June temperature of 92 degrees ranking as the 21st hottest on record.
 Then came the back-to-back furnace-like conditions in July and August.
 The summer average temperature of 96.7 degrees demolishes the old summer mark of 95.1 degrees set in 2015 and 2013.